erts_alloc

 The alloc_util framework

-Internally a framework called alloc_util
+Internally a framework called alloc_util is used for

-implementing allocators. sys_alloc
+implementing allocators. sys_alloc, and

-do not use this framework; hence, the
+mseg_alloc do not use this framework; hence, the

 following does not apply to them.